 So you want to browse the web securely and privately?
-Here’s a hard truth: it’s almost impossible.
+The fact is it’s almost impossible.

-Any time you visit a website, you leave a trail of data behind you.
-You can’t stop it all — that’s just how the internet works.
-But there are plenty of things that you can do to reduce your footprint.
+Any time you use the internet, you leave a trail of data behind you.
+You can’t stop it all; that’s just how the internet and web browsers work.
+But there are plenty of things that you can do to reduce your digital footprint.

-Here are a few tips to cover most of your bases.
+Here are a few secure web browsing tips to cover your bases:

-You might have heard that a VPN — or a virtual private network — might keep your internet traffic safe from snoopers.
+You’ve probably heard a lot about VPNs — a virtual private network — and how they can hide your internet traffic from snoopers.
 Well, not really.

-As TechCrunch’s Romain Dillet explains, the best VPN providers are the ones that you control yourself.
+As TechCrunch’s Romain Dillet explains, the best VPNs are the ones that you set up and control yourself.
 You can create your own Algo VPN (if you want to use the cloud) or WireGuard server in just a few minutes.
 Algo is created by Trial of Bits, a highly trusted and respected security company in New York.
 The source code is available on GitHub, making it far more difficult to covertly insert backdoors into the code.

 What does it mean that “your internet provider knows what sites you visit,” anyway?

-Behind the scenes on the internet, DNS — or Domain Name System — converts web addresses into computer-readable IP addresses.
-Most devices automatically use the resolver that’s set by the network you’re connected to — usually your internet provider.
-That means your internet provider knows what websites you’re visiting.
-And recently, Congress passed a law allowing your internet provider to sell your browsing history to advertisers.
+The internet relies on DNS — or the domain name system — to convert web addresses into computer-readable IP addresses.
+Most devices automatically use the DNS resolver that’s set by the network you’re connected to — that’s often your internet provider — which means your internet provider knows what websites you’re visiting.
+A few years ago, Congress passed a law allowing internet providers to sell your web browsing history to advertisers.

-One of the most popular privacy-friendly offerings is Cloudflare’s secure DNS, which it calls 188.8.131.52.
+One of the most popular privacy-friendly offerings is Cloudflare’s secure DNS, which it calls 220.127.116.11.
 Cloudflare encrypts your traffic, won’t use your data to serve ads, and doesn’t store your IP address for any longer than 24 hours.
-You can get started here, and you can even download Cloudflare’s 184.108.40.206 app from Apple’s App Store and Google Play.
+It’s easy to get started, and you can download Cloudflare’s apps from Apple’s App Store and Google Play.

 There’s no simple rule to what’s a good extension and what isn’t.
 Use your judgment.
 Make sure each extension you install doesn’t ask for more access than you think it needs.
 And make sure you uninstall or remove any extension that you no longer use.

-- An ad-blocker: Ad-blockers are great for blocking ads — as the name suggests — but also the privacy invasive code that can track you across sites. uBlock is a popular, open source efficient blocker that doesn’t consume as much memory as AdBlock and others.
-Many ad-blockers now permit “acceptable ads” that allow publishers to still make money but aren’t memory hogs or intrusive — like the ones that take over your screen.
-Ad-blockers also make websites load much faster.
+- An ad-blocker: Ad-blockers are great for blocking ads — as the name suggests — but also the privacy invasive code that can track you across sites. uBlock is a popular, open source efficient blocker that doesn’t consume as much memory as others. uBlock Origin works in Chrome, Firefox and Edge and the extension is open-source so anyone can look at how it works.

-And you could also consider switching to more privacy-minded search engines, like DuckDuckGo, a popular search engine that promises to never store your personal information and doesn’t track you to serve ads. iPhone and iPad users can also change their default search engine in iOS to DuckDuckGo.
+You could also consider switching to a more privacy-minded search engine like DuckDuckGo, a popular search engine that promises to never store your personal information and doesn’t track you to serve ads. iPhone and iPad users can also change their default search engine in iOS to DuckDuckGo.
 Brave also offers a privacy-focused web browser and search engine in beta.

 Tor makes it near-impossible for anyone to snoop on your web traffic, know which site you’re visiting, or that you are the person accessing the site.
 Activists and journalists often use Tor to circumvent censorship and surveillance.

 Just don’t expect Tor to be fast.
 Although it’s getting faster as Tor continues to scale, it’s not practical for streaming video or accessing bandwidth-hungry sites.
-For that, a VPN would probably be better.